coap-security/coap-ace-poc-overview/Tests.md

 This section describes a large test run, which covers all relevant parts of the combined proof-of-concept demo.
 Its steps are combined into a single sequence to avoid tedious repetition.
+Unless noted otherwise,
+test steps are performed using the same client as the previous step.

 The test is described to use two nRF52-DK devices
 (one of which being attached to a debugger)